Quantum Many-Body Physics

 Content, Learning Outcome and Preconditions

-This course provides a modern introduction to many-body physics.
+This module provides a modern introduction to many-body physics.
 It covers basic theoretical methods and their application to various problems of condensed matter theory, such as the interacting electron gas, phonons in solids, quantum magnetism, and superconductivity.
 Throughout the class relations between experiments and theory will be emphasized.
-This course will provide students the basic knowledge to follow state-of-the-art research in condensed matter physics and to be able to start their independent research project in that field.
+This module will provide students the basic knowledge to follow state-of-the-art research in condensed matter physics and to be able to start their independent research project in that field.

 (1) Landau Theory